The Truth About Feeding Your Sourdough Starter: Why Once a Day Isn’t Enough

 2. How to Keep a Healthy, Active Starter

-If you want to keep your starter on the counter — and I agree, that’s the best way to really know your starter — you’ll need to feed it twice a day.
+If you want to keep your starter on the counter — and I agree, that's the best way to really know your starter — you'll need to feed it twice a day.
+Our wheat-based starter maintenance guide walks you through the full process if you need a refresher.

 Think of it like a pet or a plant: consistency keeps it alive.
 Try something simple, like: